gurock/trcli/README.md

 Dynamic filters are defined in JSON files.
 The TestRail CLI supports two formats:

+**Note:** JSON files can use any whitespace formatting (spaces, tabs, minified, etc.) - the parser handles all valid JSON formats.

 **Full Format** (recommended for complex filters):
 ```json
 {